tantsandras/mm/content/podcastEpisodesFolder/the-pimlico-mystery.md

   Joe solves the case using his trusty companion, science, and Sandra speculates about how many food items one eats whole without chewing.
 audioTranscript: |
-  midweek murders contains graphic and explicit content listener discretion is advised crystal is clanking!
+  Midweek Murders contains graphic and explicit content, listener discretion is advised.
+  Oh!
+Oh ho hoo!
+  Crystal is clanking!
   I've opted for uh glenmoray single malt
   18 pounds from tesco, other
   retailers are available.
-Well somebody is living life yeah well i had to go to the shops because it's father's day in the uk tomorrow and i hadn't got my dad anything hmm what are you gonna get him i got him some dessert flavored chocolates and a fancy bottle of birra morate which i think is an italian brand of beer i'm not sure these continental europeans it's post-brexit i don't care about them
+Well somebody is living life.
+Yeah well, I had to go to the shops because it's father's day in the uk tomorrow and
+  I hadn't got my dad anything
+  hmm what are you gonna get him I got him some dessert flavored chocolates and a fancy bottle of birra morate which I think is an italian brand of beer.
+  I'm not sure.
+These continental europeans, it's post-brexit I don't care about them.
   [Music]
   that would have been a good opening of the episode